The Cartographer's Daughter · Chapter 87

 Keep reading

-Chapter 88: The Second Clock
+Chapter 88: The Refusal Strip

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.